musicalanalysis/musicDataAnalysis/02_musical_tone_en.md

 # Musical tone (Plan-english)

-By *computational(digital) music analysis* the first basic knowledge is a **musical tone**.
+By *digital music analysis* the first basic knowledge is a **musical tone**.
 The musical tone will be hier explained and visualised from different dimensions:

 - Physic